 When used safely and carefully, essential oils help women pass that difficult phase of pregnancy and reduce the physical and mental trauma involved.
 Here are some basic rules to follow when using essential oils during the pregnancy and lactation:

 - Ingestion of essential oils should be avoided during pregnancy and lactation.
 While many of the essential oils are safe for use during pregnancy or breastfeeding, some of them, if swallowed, may serve as poison for the baby.
+Consult with your doctor prior to ingesting any essential oils.

 - The use of essential oils should be avoided during the first quarter of the pregnancy.